KittyMac/Sextant/README.md

 ## What is JSONPath

 The original [Stefan Goessner JsonPath implemenentation](https://goessner.net/articles/JsonPath/) was released in 2007, and from it spawned dozens of different implementations.
 This [JSONPath Comparison](https://cburgmer.github.io/json-path-comparison/) chart shows the wide array of available implemenations, and at the time of this writing a Swift implementation is not present (note that there exists the [SwiftPath](https://github.com/g-mark/SwiftPath) project, but it is not included in said chart [due to critical errors when running on Linux](https://github.com/g-mark/SwiftPath/issues/15).

+The rest of this section is largely adapted from the [Jayway JsonPath Getting Started](https://github.com/json-path/JsonPath#getting-started) section.

 Operators
 ---------